paxplot/paxplot/docs/source/getting_started.rst

 Installation
 ------------

-To use paxplot, first install it using pip:
+To use Paxplot, first install it using PyPI:

 .. code-block:: console